Where did the name Paradise come from?

 You sure can but you don't need to.
-Our General Store at Paradise has a great selection of both cowboy, baseball hats and visors.
-In addition to that the General Store has western wear, all sorts of logo products, jewelry, and other items to keep you warm, cozy and happy.
-For those that don't have boots for riding we do have a selection of loaner boots that we keep at the barn for guest use.
+Our General Store at Paradise has a great selection of both cowboy and baseball hats, plus visors.
+In addition to that, the General Store has western wear, all sorts of logo products, jewelry, and other items to keep you warm, cozy and happy.
+For those that don't have boots for riding, we do have a selection of loaner boots that we keep at the barn for guest use.

 What if I haven't ridden for awhile...I might get sore?

 Not to worry.
 The ranch has a hot tub and a massage therapist that is here two days a week.
 She has her own studio at the ranch, takes appointments and will fit the massage right into your schedule.